Soft and hard, internal and external Qi Gong

 Try to perform the exercise proposed in the past lesson (read Lesson 8.4) following these tips: the more you become able to follow these indications, the more your cerebral cortex will enter in the necessary quiet state and the better you will be able to work on your Qi.

-Later, in this course, we will have other chances of deepening the Qi Gong topic (for now, we have limited to start mentioning).
+Later, in this course, we will have other chances of deepening the Qi Gong topic (for now, we have only introduced it).

 - Diaphragmatic breathing – How diaphragmatic breathing works and why it is effective